Fun things to do Dublin (IE)

 4.8

-National Botanic Gardens is most popular around 2 PM on Sundays.
-It's most quiet on Wednesdays.
+National Botanic Gardens is most popular around 3 PM on Sundays.
+Visitors usually stay up to 2,5 hours here.
+It's most quiet on Mondays.

 Located just 3 km from Dublin city centre, the National Botanic Gardens are an oasis of calm and beauty, and entry is free.
 A premier scientific institution, the gardens also contain the National Herbarium and several historic wrought iron glasshouses.